 There is a Writing Pen and a Highlighter pen for making annotations, which means you can mark it just as freely as what you can do in your paperback book.

 MindMaps And Flashcards

 MindMaps and Flashcards are the two main ways to build and organize your notes.
 Anytime you make notes, you can choose to put them into a MindMap.
 Additionally, when you are selecting a note you can see options along the bottom to build up the MindMap, or add notes to review section.

 The great thing about this is that you can have notes automatically sent to a mindmap, and you can copy and past your mind maps without recreating them by hand.
 MarginNote makes it easy to connect everything and build up your note system.

 In the review section, the notes appear as flashcards.
 You can also easily to add another note to flashcards.
 Even notes from two different books can be connected together.
 Additionally, it can export to backup or to Anki, a popular flashcard application that helps people learn.

 Price And Platform Compatibility

 As of this writing, MarginNote 3 is only available for macOS and iOS.

 On the MarginNote website, you can download it for free.
-It’s also available in Mac App Store, where they provide a 14-day free trial.
+It’s also available in the Mac App Store, where they provide a 14-day free trial.
 After the free trial, you have to pay $49.99 to unlock all features.
 If you are MarginNote 2 user, there’s an option to upgrade to MarginNote 3 at the cost of $17.99.

 MarginNote 3 can be also found in Setapp.
-Setapp is a subscription service that costs $9.99 every month and gives you freedom to access hundreds of great Mac apps, including MarginNote 3.
+Setapp is a subscription service that costs $9.99 every month and gives you free access to hundreds of great Mac apps, including MarginNote 3.
 It also has 7 days free trial.